intel/terraform-intel-azure-databricks-workspace/examples/databricks-workspace-cluster/README.md

 © Copyright 2022, Intel Corporation

 ## Azure Databricks
-The module can deploy an Intel Optimized Azure Databricks Workspace and Cluster.
-Instance Selection and Intel Optimizations have been defaulted in the code.
+The module can deploy an Intel Optimized Azure Databricks Workspace

 **Learn more about optimizations :**